Raise your next round from your customers, your fans, and the general public. Here’s how it works.

 Under both regulations, you will need to disclose basic legal documents, such as Articles of Incorporation and Board Resolution, as well as information about the business and its key executives.

 Offerings are required to be live for at least 21 days.
-Generally speaking, companies raise for anywhere between 60-90 days, but they can continue raising for up to one year.
+Generally speaking, companies raise for anywhere between 60-90 days, but they can continue raising for up to one year and beyond.

 After you successfully raise capital through equity crowdfunding, you have a few ongoing requirements to your new investors:

-Businesses are required to maintain their public disclosures and file an annual report with the SEC for as long as your new investors remain on your cap table.
+Businesses are required to maintain their public disclosures and file an annual report with the SEC until certain conditions are met.

-You have to send two reports a year to your new investors: annual reports with audited financials, and semiannual reports with unaudited financials.
+You have to file two reports a year with the SEC: annual reports with audited financials, and semiannual reports with unaudited financials.